Spaqin/spaq-in/src/posts/2025-Seychelles.md

 A nap nearby, a drone flight, a visit to the bookstore near the Hindi temple... time passed by quickly and sooner or later we had to head to the airport.

-It's a tiny airport and there's not much of a queue for emmigration and security.
+It's a tiny airport and there's not much of a queue for emigration and security.
 They're equipped with an X-ray scanner, not the fancy CT stuff, but I still didn't want to get my Velvia 100F to get exposed.
 Can I get a handcheck, please?

 _Nah man, it's gonna be fiiiine._